 Hens and Chicks (Sempervivum tectorum) are low growing evergreen succulent plants that look a little like rubbery roses.
 They are considered alpine or rock garden plants, because of their hardiness and drought resistance.
 The original rosette, the ‘Hen’ produces tiny rosette offsets that are known as the ‘Chicks’.

-- Leaves: Thick, fleshy pads arranged in 3-4 inch rosettes.
+- Leaves: Thick, fleshy pads arranged in 3 to 4-inch rosettes.
 The leaves are usually pointed and some have purple tips.
 There are varieties with green leaves and shades of red.

-- Flowers: Mature plants produce an odd looking thick flower stalk with star-shaped flowers at the tip in mauve-pink or red.
-The flower stalk extends 8 - 12 inches before blooming.
+- Flowers: Mature plants produce an odd looking thick flower stalk with star-shaped flowers at the tip of mauve-pink or red.
+The flower stalk extends 8 to 12 inches before blooming.
 Once the plant blooms, the mother plant dies.

 Hens and Chicks, Houseleek, Roof House Leek

 Full sun to partial shade.
 Hens and Chicks prefer a spot in full sun but will appreciate some afternoon shade, in extremely hot climates.